sha310139/NCAAbasketball-downloader/README.md

 # NCAAbasketball-downloader
 Download all videos from Stanford's [NCAA basketball dataset](http://basketballattention.appspot.com/).
 Moreover, you can use this library to clean incorrect data, extract frames from videos as per the sample rate in the paper [Detecting Events and Key Actors in Multi-Person Videos](https://arxiv.org/abs/1511.02917) and merge object detection & event detection annotations into a single pkl file for further multitask research.
+Since the codes are not well organized, please modify the codes yourself.

 ## Requirements
 - Python 3.6